MykKost/symbio-documentation/docs/admin/administration/storage-configuration/storage-configuration.md

 4. By activating “Only for Viewer” this custom attribute will only be displayed for the viewers

-5. By activating “Available for reporting” the custom attribute will be analyzed in the estandard reports as well.
+5. By activating “Available for reporting” the custom attribute will be analyzed in the standard reports as well.
 If this is not activated, this attribute won´t be a part of the reporting

 6. By activating "Searchable" this attribute will be considered in the Symbio standard search.